- Academic Writing

 Below is a list of course materials that I have written to be used with an inquiry-based learning (IBL) approach.

 - D.C.
 Ernst.
 An Inquiry-Based Approach to Abstract Algebra.
-IBL course materials for an abstract algebra course that emphasizes visualization and incorporates technology.
+IBL course materials for an abstract algebra course with an emphasis on visualization.
 [Source]

 - D.C.
 Ernst.
 An Introduction to Proof via Inquiry-Based Learning.
 IBL course materials for an introduction to proof course.
-The first half of the notes are an adaptation of notes written by Stan Yoshinobu and Matthew Jones.
 [Source]

 Online Columns and Blog Posts